oneam/h264bsd/README.md

 ## Implementation Notes

-Currently, the process of decoding data modifies the data.
-This has tripped me a a few times in the past, so others should be aware of it.
+Currently, the process of decoding modifies the input data.
+This has tripped me a few times in the past so others should be aware of it.

 The decoder only works nicely if it has a single consistent stream to deal with.
-If you want to change the width/height or restart the stream with a new access unit delimiter, it's better to shutdown and recreate a new decoder.
+If you want to change the width/height or restart the stream with a new access unit delimiter, it's better to shutdown and init a new decoder.

 ## Directories